Skip to Content

 • Perform regular reviews with our sales tax professionals to identify opportunities to appeal assessments or claim a refund for taxes already paid.

 If you have questions about New York sales tax audits, assessment appeals, or refund claims, our team of experienced professionals is here to help.
 We manage all aspects of these challenges with state tax agencies so your team can focus on what matters most—the business.
-Schedule a free consultation today.
+Schedule a consultation today.